wp-plugins/company-presentation/readme.txt

 * Modification - In order to track statistics on your plugins, we are collecting data about client ip, location, language, browser, platform, display level, display ids and template used.
 These data can be viewed on prodii.com or retrieved using our API.

 = 3.0.2 =
-* Modification - Now teams is shown in the same order as in shortcode or embedcode, instead of name alphabetic, which means you can control the team order.
+* Modification - Now teams is shown in the same order as in shortcode or embedcode, instead of alphabetic name order, which means you can now control the team order.

 = 3.0.1 =
 * Problem resolved - Plugin installed on WordPress site located in subdomain error.